ServiceStack/ServiceStack.OrmLite/README.md

   * Expressive power and flexibility - with access to IDbCommand and raw SQL
   * Cross platform - supports multiple dbs (currently: Sql Server, Sqlite, MySql, PostgreSQL, Firebird) running on both .NET and Mono platforms.

 In OrmLite: **1 Class = 1 Table**.
-There's no hidden behaviour behind the scenes auto-magically managing hidden references to other tables.
+There should be no surprising or hidden behaviour.
 Any non-scalar properties (i.e. complex types) are text blobbed in a schema-less text field using [.NET's fastest Text Serializer](http://www.servicestack.net/mythz_blog/?p=176).
 Effectively this allows you to create a table from any POCO type and it should persist as expected in a DB Table with columns for each of the classes 1st level public properties.